 How You Can Throw a Killer St. Patrick’s Day Party for Under $50

-This Friday, you plan to be having the time of your life at your very own St. Patrick’s Day party.
-But there’s only one problem: money’s tight.
+You plan to have the time of your life at your very own St. Patrick’s Day party.
+But there’s only one problem: Money’s tight.
 Really, really tight.
 And you’d hate to disappoint everyone by calling it off.

 You could always play hooky or lock yourself in your room and turn your phone on “do not disturb” mode.
 Or you could make the few dollars that you do have stretch to pay for that party you promised.
 If the latter sounds like the better plan, here’s how to get started: